Single Bevel vs Dual Bevel Miter Saw

 The precision of double bevel miter saws becomes noticeable when making the same cuts on each side, and making many cuts match, no matter the number of repetitions.
 A dual bevel miter saw can do compound miter cuts, giving you a full range of different compound angles.

-On the other hand, if you’re new to this, and only work on occasional projects, more as a hobby, a single bevel miter saw would be much better suited to your needs.
+On the other hand, if you’re new to the world of woodworking, and only work on the occasional project, more as a hobby, a single bevel miter saw would be much better suited to your needs.